Wild Waters Good Leaders in Bad Trouble

 That was just the spark, in October 2016, that I needed.
 Having been coaching CEOs since 2002 the time had come to share.

 A couple of years later, after researching and pondering, I asked her advice.
 How do I start writing?
 I won’t share her exact words, but in summary she said I should just get on with it.
 So I did.
 That was January 2019.
-To my surprise the words started trickling (I’m a slow writer so ‘flowing’ would be an exaggeration) and a shape came to me.
+To my surprise the words started trickling on to the screen (I’m a slow writer so ‘flowing’ would be an exaggeration) and a shape began to appear.

-That shape is a magically realistic story, a collective memoire, created from the harsh reality of the real-life experiences of the many hundreds of ACEVO members I have coached.
-The story is supplemented by ‘A Way of Coaching’ and self-evaluation exercises to help readers understand what’s happening around them and in them and, crucially, to decide what their next step will be.
+That shape is of a magically realistic story, created from the harsh reality of the real-life experiences of the many hundreds of ACEVO members I have coached over two decades.
+The story is supplemented by ‘A Way of Coaching’ and self-evaluation exercises to help readers understand what’s happening around and in them and, crucially, to decide what their next step will be.

 ’Wild Waters’ mixes the fantastical with the mundane, the real and unreal, weird night happenings with waking life.
-It’s a business how-to book combined with an engaging story which will captivate leaders who may have short attention span but face big challenges.
+It’s a business how-to book delivered by means of an engaging story.
+It will captivate leaders who have a short attention span while facing big challenges.

-Have you been in ‘wild waters’?
+*Have you been in ‘wild waters’?
 What do you know now that you wish you had known then?
 What have you learned and what would you like to pass on to third sector leaders?
 I’d love to hear from you.
-(And if you’re in wild waters right now, I’d be glad to hear from you too.)
+(And if you’re in wild waters right now, contact me too)

-It all starts with a conversation, like it did in October 2016.
-And the story is still being written ...
+It all starts with a simple conversation, like it did in October 2016.
+Our stories are still being written ...